 After our morning visit to Barossa Chateau at Lyndoch Hill, Lyndoch Bakery and The Whispering Wall at Barossa Reservoir, we finally reached our lunch destination- 1918 Bistro and Grill.
+Just to enjoy the food at this grill, we spent most of our time reading this guide to meat smoking.
 This Restaurant is located in one of the major towns of Barossa Valley- Tanunda.
 The restaurant was a family home back in 1918, in 1992 it turned into Barossa’s first bistro and grill.
 It is now under the management of the new owners from 2005.

 The weather was lovely outside, we initially sat outside in the front courtyard.
 10 minutes later, I could feel the sun burning on my neck.
 I told York I want to move inside since I don’t want to get a sunburn.
 The waitress was very understanding, cleared our table very quickly and moved us to a window seat inside the restaurant.